joseph-flinn/site/data/posts/0028-after-hours-deloyment-symptom.md

-In addition to the culture issues of defending corners, skills, and tools that Skelton and Pais present for separate and siloed DevOps Team (Skelton & Pais, 2016), siloed DevOps teams present the "Shift the Burden" Systems Dynamics archetype.
+In addition to the culture issues of defending corners, skills, and tools that Skelton and Pais present for separate and siloed DevOps Team (Skelton & Pais, 2016), siloed DevOps teams present the "Shift the Burden" Systems Dynamics archetype (Kim, 1992).
 There is a high risk of them becoming the solution to the underlying problem and becoming a silo themselves, as Skelton and Pais discuss.
 After hours deploys are indications that the DevOps/Release team is the solution that is hiding a larger systemic issue on the overall technology organization processes, how software is being designed, implemented, and delivered.